boldflight/BibleConverter/test_EPUB/output/1chron.md

 [9] Meshelemiah had sons and relatives who were respected—eighteen in all.
 [10] Hosah, one of the descendants of Merari, had sons:
 [11] the second Hilkiah, the third Tebaliah, and the fourth Zechariah.
 All Hosah’s sons and relatives numbered thirteen.
-[12] These divisions of the gatekeepers, corresponding to their leaders, had assigned responsibilities, like their relatives, as they served in the Lord’s temple.
+[12] These divisions of the gatekeepers, corresponding to their leaders, had assigned responsibilities, like their relatives, as they served in the **Lord**’s temple.
 [13] They cast lots, both young and old, according to their families, to determine which gate they would be responsible for.
 [14] The lot for the east gate went to Shelemiah.
 They then cast lots for his son Zechariah, a wise adviser, and the lot for the north gate went to him.
 [15] Obed-Edom was assigned the south gate, and his sons were assigned the storehouses.